cockpit-project/cockpit/doc/protocol.md

    then the environment is inherited from the cockpit-bridge.
  * "pty": Execute the command as a terminal pty.

-If an "eof" is sent to the bridge on this channel, then the socket and/or pipe input is shutdown.
-The channel will send an "eof" when the output of the socket or pipe is done.
+If an "done" is sent to the bridge on this channel, then the socket and/or pipe input is shutdown.
+The channel will send an "done" when the output of the socket or pipe is done.

 Additionally, a "options" control message may be sent in this channel